saidmoglu/saidmoglu.github.io/_posts/2025-06-01-hallucination-free.md

 ### The First Steps
 The core idea is to generate the final response using deterministic software components, rather than relying on the LLM to generate the final response.
-The LLM will be used as an orchestrator to gather the necessary information and call final response tools.
+The LLM will be used as an orchestrator to make tool calls for gathering and processing the necessary information, and it will call final response tools which will generate our email response.

 Our first tool generates a response from Company policies and documentation.
 It is almost a RAG ( Retrieval-Augmented Generation ) tool, but you will see an essential difference: we will not return the retrieved documents to the LLM, we will directly send them (or maybe links to them) to the user.
 Let's call it `generate_document_response`.
 Let's number the company documents, and the LLM can call this tool with a number to get a response generated.